hTrap/dolftax.github.io/_posts/2014-05-13-Getting-started-with-Gaia.md

 >Replace 'calendar' with the app_name you are working on.

-More on make options <a href="https://developer.mozilla.org/en-US/Firefox_OS/Platform/Gaia/Hacking#Make_options">here</a>.
+Find more about make options <a href="https://developer.mozilla.org/en-US/Firefox_OS/Platform/Gaia/Hacking#Make_options">here</a>.

-If you're interested to debug Gaia on Firefox Desktop, else -> [here](#end)

-##Debugging Gaia with Firefox Desktop <a name="emulator"></a>
+##Debugging Gaia with Firefox Desktop

 Download <a href="http://nightly.mozilla.org/">Nightly build of Firefox</a>.
 You've got Gaia already.
 No big deal!
 Traverse to Gaia repository and run

     /path/to/firefoxnightly -profile /path/to/B2G/gaia/profile-debug -no-remote

 Done!
 This will open Firefox.
 You can see Gaia along with the<a href="https://developer.mozilla.org/en/docs/Tools"> devtools</a>.
-Make changes to the code, see it live on a "refresh".
+Make changes to the code, see it live on a refresh.

-<a name="end"></a>

-One last question!
-Have you got linux?
-The article is based on Linux.
+##Initiating a Pull Request(PR)

+When changes are made to the code as per the bug, open your fork on github.com.
+You would get a button `Send Pull Request`.
+Click on it and fill up the necessary fields.
+And Create a Pull Request.
+Initiate r? to your mentor (In Bugzilla) with the Pull request link.
+Now, the module peer (or) mentor would make necessary comments on the bug.

+When everything goes well, your pull request would be merged to the codebase.
+Weeh!

+The article was drafted assuming you got Linux.
 If no, you could try installing it with the help of the setps mentioned <a href="http://jaipradeesh.github.io/arch/2014/05/06/Arch-Linux-Do-It-Yourself.html#sthash.KfcYbZUq.dpbs">here</a>.

 Stuck somewhere?
 Please be specific and comment below!